Matt

 The Staple: Prepared Betta Foods

-Click here for my favorite betta food pellet
+Click here for my favorite food to feed bettas

 • Betta Pellets: These are the nutritional workhorses for your betta.
 They’re designed to meet a betta’s dietary needs, packing essential vitamins and protein.
 Floating pellets are best, allowing easy feeding and less water mess.
 High-quality brands like Hikari, Ocean Nutrition, NorthFin, and New Life Spectrum are excellent choices.